jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

     :language: python
     :emphasize-lines: 8, 10, 12, 14, 16, 18, 20, 22, 24, 26, 28, 30, 32

-  the `history program`_ shows all the commands I typed in the terminal_ so far.
+  the `history program`_ shows all the commands I typed in the terminal_

   * I ran ``python3 -m unittest`` to see the test fail
   * I ran ``python3 -m unittest`` every time I made a change until the test passed